SAP/spartacus-docs/_pages/telco/tua-feature-release-versions.md

 title: Feature Release Versions
 ---

-The following table lists the TUA Spartacus library release version for each feature, as well as the relevant versions of SAP Commerce Cloud, Telco & Utilities Accelerator, and core Spartacus libraries that are required.
+The following table lists the TUA Spartacus library release version for each feature, as well as the relevant versions of SAP Commerce Cloud, Telco & Utilities Accelerator (TUA), and core Spartacus libraries that are required.

 For features that do not rely on specific endpoints in the back end, the version indicated in the table is `n/a` (that is, not applicable).